MicrosoftDocs/quantum-docs-pr/articles/quickstarts/search.md

     [!code-qsharp[](~/quantum/samples/algorithms/simple-grover/Reflections.qs)]

     The `ReflectAboutMarked` operation defines the marked input that you are searching for: the string of alternating zeros and ones.
-This sample hard codes the marked input, and can be extended to search for different inputs or generalized for any input.
+This sample hard-codes the marked input, and can be extended to search for different inputs or generalized for any input.

 1. Next, run your new Q# program to find the item marked by `ReflectAboutMarked`.